-The costs of being a wedding guest really add up.
-You have the wedding, the bridal shower and possibly a bachelorette party and engagement party to attend as well.
-Especially if you have more than one wedding to attend, attending weddings get very expensive quickly.
+The costs of being a wedding guest really add up between the wedding, the bridal shower, the bachelorette party and the engagement party.
+Especially the years you attend multiple weddings, saving money as a wedding guest is key as you could be spending thousands of dollars.
 Saving money as a wedding guest is critical if you want to be there for your friend’s special day.
 While it’s exciting when your friend gets engaged, we all know that excitement starts to wear when you see your credit card bill and those wedding checks cashed during wedding season.
 So, how can you attend weddings, and also have money to pay your own bills?
 In order to save money as a wedding guest you need to create a budget for how much you’ll spend attending weddings and stick to it.
 Here are ways to save money as a wedding guest.

 Create A Budget For Wedding Season